Message

 1912-2008

-In 1979, at the age of 67, in response to criticism from abroad that Japan was cold toward refugees, Yukika founded AAR Japan (then known as Association for Aid and Relief for Indochina Refugees) to "show the world the goodwill of the Japanese people.
-He was the first simultaneous interpreter in Japan.
-She is the third daughter of OZAKI Yukio, who is known as the "father of constitutional government.
+In 1979, at the age of 67, in response to criticism from abroad that Japan was indifferent toward refugees, Yukika founded AAR Japan (then known as Association for Aid and Relief for Indochina Refugees) to "show the world the goodwill of the Japanese people.
+She was the first simultaneous interpreter in Japan.
+She is the third daughter of OZAKI Yukio, who is regarded as the "father of constitutional government.

 ― From her speech at the 1997 General Assembly

-The world is getting smaller and smaller.
-The more technology advances, the more each of us must acquire the ability to judge what is right and wrong when we are exposed to various information.
-And I hope that you will use what you have learned for the benefit of Japan and the world.
-When I say "think about the world," some people say, "Are you going to leave the problems of your own country behind?
-How important it is for us to open our hearts to the world.
-I hope that the Japanese people will take an interest in the world, and I hope that you will help Japan become a country that can serve the world.
+The world is becoming increasingly interconnected.
+As technology advances, each of us must develop the ability to discern right from wrong amidst the vast amount of information we are exposed to.
+I hope you will use the knowledge you gain for the benefit of both Japan and the world.
+When I say "think about the world," some may ask, "Are you abandoning the problems of your own country?"
+But it is crucial for us to open our hearts to the world.
+I hope the Japanese people will take a greater interest in global affairs and help Japan become a nation that can contribute to the world.